GRIDAPPSD/app-deconfliction/competing-apps/README.md

 ## DeconflictionMethod class interface

-Deconfliction methods are implemented within classes named DeconflictionMethod--the filename may indicate the type of method, but the class name must be DeconflictionMethod.
+Deconfliction methods are implemented within classes named DeconflictionMethod--the filename for defining the class may distinguish the type of method, but the class name must be DeconflictionMethod.
 The only required methods for DeconflictionMethod are a constructor for initialization and a method named deconflict() that performs deconfliction when called.
-The class may define other methods or even call other classes or processes needed to perform deconfliction at the descretion of the method developer, but the pipeline framework uses only __init__() and deconflict().
+The class may define other methods or even call other classes or processes needed to perform deconfliction at the descretion of the method developer, but the pipeline framework uses only \_\_init\_\_() and deconflict().
 The pipeline framework imports and directly invokes these methods so DeconflictionMethod is part of the deconfliction pipeline process as distinguised from competing apps and sim-sim that interface via inter-process messaging.

 The interface of the pipeline framework and DeconflictionMethod classes consists of:
 <ul>
-<li>Signature of DeconflictionMethod __init__() constructor</li>
+<li>Signature of DeconflictionMethod \_\_init\_\_() constructor</li>
 <li>Signature of and return value from DeconflictionMethod deconflict() method</li>
 <li>Descriptions of ConflictMatrix and ResolutionVector structures for exchanging data between the pipeline framework and DeconflictionMethod class</li>
 <li>MethodUtil class members used to provide ancilliary data from the pipeline framework to the DeconflictionMethod class</li>